 This article is not in any list yet, why not save it to one of your lists.Abstract

 Acute myeloid leukemia (AML) with t(8;21) is a subset of core binding factor AML and is considered to be favorable risk disease in patients receiving intensive cytarabine based chemotherapy.
 However, relapse remains a significant clinical challenge.
 Mutations in KIT , which frequently co-occur in t(8;21) AML, have been associated with worse relapse free and overall survival.
-Avapritinib is a novel tyrosine kinase inhibitor targeting KIT mutations that is currently approved for systemic mastocytosis but doesn’t currently have an established role in the treatment of AML.
-Here we report the case of a patient with heavily treated KIT D816H-mutated t(8;21) AML that relapsed following allogeneic hematopoietic stem cell transplant who received avapritinib monotherapy with rapid induction of a deep remission.
+Avapritinib is a novel tyrosine kinase inhibitor targeting KIT mutations that is approved for systemic mastocytosis but doesn’t currently have an established role in the treatment of AML.
+We present a case of a patient with extensively treated KIT D816H-mutated t(8;21) AML who experienced relapse after an allogeneic hematopoietic stem cell transplant and achieved a deep remission rapidly with avapritinib monotherapy.
 This case highlights the potential role of avapritinib as a targeted therapy for relapsed t(8;21) AML with KIT mutations, warranting further clinical investigation.